Academic Collaborative Provision

 The University places a high value on being a Widening Participation university, encouraging and facilitating the progression of non-traditional students to University.

 Our collaborations with local partners provide a range of opportunities for students whatever their age and earlier experience.
 These partnerships ensure provision is available in Cumbria’s widely distributed communities and offers progression opportunities into Higher Education from FE and vocational routes.

 Developing collaborations which closely match the ethos and principles of the University is vital and the University continues to build strong partnerships regionally, nationally and internationally.

 The University's academic collaborative provision activity is underpinned by the 'Strategy for the Delivery of Academic Collaborative Provision 2013-2018'.
 This enables the University to develop its collaborative provision in a way that is purposeful in supporting the University to meet its Mission and Strategic aims.
 A full version of the Strategy for the Delivery of Academic Collaborative Provision is available to download.

 More detailed information about engaging in collaborative provision with the University of Cumbria is available through the University’s Processes and Procedures for the Approval and Management of Academic Collaborative Provision.

 Management of Initial Enquiries and Processes for the Approval of Academic Collaborative Provision.

 Process for the Ongoing Management of Academic Collaborative Provision.

-The administration and coordination of collaborative provision is largely undertaken by the Academic Partnerships Team.
+The administration and coordination of collaborative provision is largely undertaken by Academic Quality and Development.